 The Rev. Msgr.
-Larry J. Droll Scholarship for Catholic Laity, established in 2002, is designed to assist Catholic laymen and women who are pursuing a graduate degree in theology and church-related professions that might qualify them for professional positions in parish and diocesan ministry.
+Larry J. Droll Scholarship for Catholic Laity, established in 2002, is designed to assist Catholic laymen and women pursuing a graduate degree in theology and church-related professions that might qualify them for professional positions in parish diocesan ministry.

 The renewable $2,000 scholarship will be awarded to two candidates in need of tuition assistance for additional education who serve or want to serve his or her parish as an Administrator, Youth Minister, Parish Coordinator, or other roles.

-Noella Balint of Kenner, Louisiana, and Mary Jane Burke of San Antonio, Texas, were selected to receive the 2019 Rev. Larry J. Droll Scholarship for Catholic Laity.
+Elsa Hernandez of Lubbock, Texas, Mariela Serna of McAllen, Texas, and Jesus Zenteno of Laredo, Texas, were selected to receive the 2020 Rev. Msgr.
+Larry J. Droll Scholarship for Catholic Laity.

 Hernandez is studying to serve the Diocese of Lubbock.
 She attends the University of Dallas Neuhoff School of Ministry, where she is seeking a Masters of Catechetical Ministry.
 She holds a Bachelor of Science in Nursing from Texas Tech Health Science Center.
 In addition to serving as a Catholic School Nurse, Hernandez works as the Children’s Faith Formation Coordinator for her parish.